felixfan/PyHLA/README.md

 **Note:** The order of individuals in covariates file does not have to be the same as the genotype input file.
 The number of individuals in covariates file also does not have to be the same as the genotype input file.
 Only the common individuals of both files were included in the analysis.

-#### 3.3.1.14 Covariates name (`--covarname`)
+#### 3.3.1.14 Covariates name (`--covar-name`)

-To select a particular subset of covariates, use `--covarname covarnames` command.
+To select a particular subset of covariates, use `--covar-name covarnames` command.

 covarnames is a string of trait names (in the header row of covariates file) concatenate with comma(,).

 For example,

 ```
 --covar cov.txt                                     # use all covariates in cov.txt
---covar cov.txt --covarname bmi                    # only use 'bmi'
+--covar cov.txt --covar-name bmi                    # only use 'bmi'
---covar cov.txt --covarname age,bmi                # use both 'age' and 'bmi'
+--covar cov.txt --covar-name age,bmi                # use both 'age' and 'bmi'
---covar cov.txt --covarname age,sex,bmi            # use all three covariates
+--covar cov.txt --covar-name age,sex,bmi            # use all three covariates
 ```

-**Note:** if `--covarname covarnames` command is not specified, all covariates in cov.txt will be used.
+**Note:** if `--covar-name covarnames` command is not specified, all covariates in cov.txt will be used.

 ### 3.3.2 Allele Association Analysis Examples